mith-r/nuggets/README.md

 **Grid:** Provides a structured representation of the game's map, gold locations, and visibility for each player or spectator.

-Assumptions: Changed message_loop function to support our display.
+Assumptions: Changed certain message functions to log_d to support our display.